 How do you see how much RAM is in your computer?

-You can easily check the details of RAM in Windows 10 using the Task Manager.
-The task manager performance tab shows a majority of memory details including the total amount of RAM, how much is in use, committed/cached and paged/non-paged amount of RAM, RAM speed and frequency, form factor, hardware reserved and even how many slots are being used in the system.
+You can easily check the details of RAM in Windows 10 using Task Manager.
+The task manager performance tab shows the majority of memory details including the total amount of RAM, how much is in use, committed/cached and paged/non-paged amount of RAM, RAM speed and frequency, form factor, hardware reserved, and even how many slots are being used in the system.

-To check how much RAM you have on your computer, open Task Manager by pressing Ctrl + Shift + Esc keys and go to the Performance tab.
-Select Memory from the left hand pane.
-The right hand pane will open RAM details.
+To check how much RAM you have on your computer, open the Task Manager by pressing Ctrl + Shift + Esc keys and go to the Performance tab.
+Select Memory from the left-hand pane.
+The right-hand pane will open RAM details.

 If the RAM usage is more than 90%, you should think of upgrading the RAM capacity in your system, reducing the memory load, and bringing it below 80% for optimal performance.

-To check how much RAM you have using command-line, open Command Prompt and run the following command:
+To check how much RAM you have using the command line, open Command Prompt and run the following command:

 wmic MEMORYCHIP get BankLabel, Capacity